 Medieval (Byzantine) Greek Reading Group

 An informal group that meets on Wednesdays at 5:15 in a friendly and supportive environment to read medieval (Byzantine) Greek texts.
 Anyone with any knowledge of Greek is welcome.
-We generally finish around 6:30 and most continue the discussion over a pizza/pasta and glass of wine in Lygon St.
+When things get back to normal we will probably continue the discussion over a pizza/pasta and glass of wine in Lygon Street.

 - G.W.H.
 Lampe, A Patristic Greek Lexicon (OUP 1961) - choose the .pdf version (very big: 176Mb pdf)

 - Liddell & Scott's Greek-English Lexicon can be searched on the Thesauras Linguae Graecae website and on the Perseus Digital Library, Henry George Liddell, Robert Scott, a Greek-English Lexicon web page as well as the Logeion website (look also for the Logeion app in Apple's app store).

 - Those with unimelb library access can visit the Thesaurus Linguae Graecae online - where the spelling is Cedrenus

 John Burke's current favourite free polytonic unicode Greek font is Gentium.